skyout/sass-styleguide/README.md

 Any subsequent modifications to that font tag should be done in multi-line declaration, *unless* there is a change to the `font-family`, then the full declaration is required.
 This keep a single font for a document or section and allows proper cascading.

+`Font-weight` should always be declared using numbers instead of keywords.
+This aids in use of `@font-face` declarations.

 **Background**

 `background` should be declared using the single-line declaration the first time.